 Other types of writing have rules and restrictions about form and content, but creative writing is where kids can really play and express themselves openly and freely.
 By giving your students the freedom to explore exciting thoughts through new forms of writing, you promote imagination and creativity—and show them just how freeing writing as an art form can be.

-33 Creative Writing Prompt Ideas for Elementary and Middle School Students
+33 Creative Writing Prompts for All Students

 Are you ready to see the profound impact that creative writing can have on your students?
 Use these 33 creative writing prompts with your class and see the places they can go through the power of imagination!